walles/loadviz/README.md

 ## TODO

 - Run (a release build!) by default on Johan's desktop
-- Replace the whole visualization with red user flames from the bottom and green system flames from the top
 - Test that `diff()` handles wrapping CPU counters correctly
-- Add test making sure that if we have more cores than the image width, at least the most loaded core is rendered in the middle of the image
-  - For 100% system load, with the system load color at the top
-  - For 100% user load, with the user load color at the top
 - Get Git metadata into the release archive
 - Add an "About" menu item doing something helpful.
 At least link to the GitHub project and show some version number.